CON Undergraduate Program Handbook

 Access to Computer and Internet

-Add Procedure
+Add a Course Procedure

 All MRJCON courses are restricted entry.
-Administrative staff registered students for all their required courses.
+Administrative staff register students for all their required courses.
 For any students who would like to add courses outside the nursing curriculum, that can be done by following the instructions available here: https://www.montana.edu/registrar/adddropcourse.html.

 Contact Information